Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

-Due to FRF, we can again choose a subset of 15 operators from this complete set.
+Due to FRF, we can again choose a subset of 15 independent operators from this over-complete set.
 When selecting the subset, however, it is crucial to choose operators in such a way that upon antisymmetrization the complete operator set is recovered.
-Hence, for example, a nonlocal tensor operator cannot be replaced by a central local interaction piece as physics-information at that order would be lost.
-Here, we choose the following subset of operators:
+Hence, for example, a nonlocal tensor operator cannot be replaced by a central local interaction piece as physics information at that order would be lost.
+One possible way to choose an independent set of operators would be to drop all terms in Eq.~\eqref{eq:N3LOfullset} that contain the product of isospin matrices $\fet\tau_1\cdot \fet\tau_2$, as done in Ref.~\cite{Epelbaum:2004fk}.
+Alternatively, in this work, we choose the following subset of operators:

-Note that operators $D_1$ to $D_8$ are local and $D_9$ to $D_{15}$ are nonlocal.
-The coordinate space expressions of the local operators are given in Appendix~\ref{sec:FTs}.
+The operators $D_1$ to $D_8$ are local and $D_9$ to $D_{15}$ are nonlocal.
+Note that the terms $D_5$ and $D_6$, while being nonlocal, can be treated by Monte Carlo methods since the momentum $\fet k$ appears only linearly.
+Hence we group them together with the local operators at $\NNNLO$, just as we have grouped $C_5$ along with the other 7 local operators at $\NNLO$.

 We can further reduce the number of nonlocal contacts as it has been found that there are redundancies among the 15 contact operators at \NNNLO~\cite{Reinert:2017usi,Wesolowski:2018lzj}.
-By performing a unitary transformation (UT) on the Hamiltonian, we can decrease the number of independent nonlocal contacts to 4~\cite{Reinert:2017usi}.
-Following Ref.~\cite{Reinert:2017usi}, we consider the following unitary operator,
+By performing a unitary transformation (UT) on the Hamiltonian, we can decrease the number of independent nonlocal contacts from 7 to 4~\cite{Reinert:2017usi}.
+Following Ref.~\cite{Reinert:2017usi}, we consider the unitary operator

-where $T_i$ are the $3$ antihermitian generators of the UT and $\gamma_i$ are the corresponding transformation angles.
+where $T_i$ are the three anti-Hermitian generators of the UT and $\gamma_i$ are the corresponding transformation angles.
 Similarly to Ref.~\cite{Reinert:2017usi}, we choose the following generators:

-Note that Eqs.~\eqref{T1},~\eqref{T2} and \eqref{T3} constitute one choice of basis for the UT and other choices are possible due to FRF.
-For example, Ref.~\cite{Reinert:2017usi} replaces the operator $\fet \tau_1\cdot \fet\tau_2 $ by $\fet \sigma_1\cdot \fet\sigma_2$ in Eq.~\eqref{T2} and, $\fet \tau_1\cdot \fet\tau_2 $ with $I$ in Eq.~\eqref{T3}.
-We need to apply the UT only to the LO Hamiltonian since the UT, when applied to the higher-order interactions, will induce terms at order $Q^5$ and above which is beyond the desired accuracy for this work.
+Note that Eqs.~\eqref{T1},~\eqref{T2}, and \eqref{T3} constitute one choice of basis for the UT and other choices are possible due to FRF.
+For example, Ref.~\cite{Reinert:2017usi} replaces the operator $\fet \tau_1\cdot \fet\tau_2 $ by $\fet \sigma_1\cdot \fet\sigma_2$ in Eq.~\eqref{T2} and, $\fet \tau_1\cdot \fet\tau_2 $ with $\openone$ in Eq.~\eqref{T3}.
+Moreover, apart from the freedom in choosing the generator basis, there are only three two-nucleon contact operators that are anti-Hermitian and Galilean invariant at order $Q^2$.
+Therefore, the unitary operator $U$ considered in this work represents all possible UTs that can be generated at order $Q^2$.
+We need to apply the UT only to the LO Hamiltonian since the UT, when applied to the higher-order interactions, will induce terms at order $Q^6$ and above which is beyond the desired accuracy for this work.
 The shift in the LO Hamiltonian is given by